NL33/electron-git/zdownloads-in-app.md

     --to be able to show mark down doc as good looking html --UNINSTALLED on June 29, 2021.
 Formatting wasn't great, and I can get the necessary effect with other methods

+$ npm install @octokit/core
+    --July 18, 2021
+    --this is the official github api client. for making api calls with github.

 # Prior to rollback on April 15, 2021
 # RobotJS